 Make this gravy ahead

 Strangely enough, this gravy tastes better half an hour after its been made.
-It tastes a bit weak if you serve it immediately but let it sit for some time and the flavour deepens.
+It tastes a bit weak if you serve it immediately but let it sit for some time and the flavor deepens.

 Serving Suggestions for Veg Gravy